Duet3D/wiki-content/Duet3D_hardware/Accessories/DuetScreen.md

 * **Orange** buttons indicate a button is used to change the physical state of a machine, e.g. turn on a heater or move an axis
 * **Blue** buttons indicate a button that changes a setting

 If there is too much information to fit in a display area, for example in the list of tools or the list of jobs, a scroll bar will show on the side of the display area.
-Tap and hold in the display area, then drag up and down to see the full list.
+Drag the list up and down to see the full list.

 There is an **Emergency Stop** button in the bottom left corner, and is shown on every screen.
 To use this, **press and drag it a short distance**.
 If you press it by mistake, it will not cause an emergency stop, but you will get a message.